 - The Hidden Prices of Social Media Management Tools

-If you want to try Hootsuite, there is a free plan and also a 30-day trial of the Pro plan…
+If you want to try Hootsuite, there is a 30-day trial of the Pro plan…

 What is a Social Media Management Tool?

 A social media management tool does more than publish or schedule content.

 Social Media Management Tools aim to be the "One Tool to Rule them All".
 They try and help manage all aspects of your social media empire, including:

 - Posting and scheduling content to your social media channels

 - Analytics and reporting on your social media efforts.

 - Engagement.
 So you can respond to your social media mentions, comments and messages efficiently.

 - Listening.
 So you can find and engage with people talking about your brand, competitors or keywords.